 📸 For more pictures of this gorgeous botanical garden, check out this post: The Enchanting Butchart Gardens.

-18. Feel like an Olympian – go to Whistler.
+18. Feel like an Olympian – visit Whistler

 Just a quick 2 hour ride by a bus or a car, and you arrive to the magical Olympic village, located in a small but awesome city of Whistler.
 In addition to taking your photo with the Olympic rings, and exploring this picturesque town, you can get on several scenic gondolas (‘Whistler Village Gondola‘, the famous ‘Peak 2 Peak‘, or a number of smaller ones) to the top of the mountains that surround the ‘village’.
-Each mountain’s peak has a lodge (with a cafe and a bathroom) where you can stop for some rest and eat a lunch, as there are a number of fun activities that you can do on site.
+Each mountain’s peak has a lodge (with food, drinks and restrooms) where you can stop for a lunch break.
+In addition, there are a number of fun activities that you can do on site.

 So what are some of the activities that you can do in Whistler?
-You can go hiking, zip lining, bungee jumping, mountain biking in Spring, Fall and Summer, or skiing and snowboarding in the Winter time.
-You can also take a helicopter ride (by the Rendezvous Lodge) and explore the sights from above.
+You can go hiking, zip lining, bungee jumping, mountain biking in Spring, Fall and Summer, or skiing and snowboarding in the Winter.
+You can also take a helicopter ride (by the Rendezvous Lodge) and observe the breathtaking nature from above.

 As you can see – you can easily spend an entire day here (or two).